1dv023/syllabus/examination/exam-assignment-3/README.github.md

 * First of all - You probably have other ideas feel free to try them.
 * Implement a richer web client that can control the issues through the application (closing issues, adding comments, etc.).
 Think about security!
 * Add some kind of custom authentication before the user can enter the application.
-* Do an authentication through [GitLab's OAuth provider](https://docs.gitlab.com/ee/api/oauth2.html) instead of the Basic Authentication.
+* Do an authentication through [GitHubs OAuth provider](https://developer.github.com/v3/oauth/#web-application-flow) instead of the Basic Authentication.
 This way, a user could log into your applications through their OAuth credentials and will see all of their resources.
   * The user could then choose what repository to watch, and the server application creates the webhook through the web API.

 ## Resources

-To be able to solve the assignment, you may do some reading in the documentation at GitLab.
+To be able to solve the assignment, you may do some reading in the documentation at GitHub.
 Here are some links:

 * <https://developer.github.com/v3/issues/>
 * <https://developer.github.com/webhooks/>